 - What must a person do to be like the wise man that built his house on a rock?
 Hear the words of Jesus and put them into practice.

 - A person who hears the words of Jesus but does not put them into practice is like a house builder who builds his house on what?
 Sand

-- Wise Man Built His House Upon a Rock
+- Wise Man Built His House Upon the Rock Song

 - Refer to the Song Page on this website for more options.